losahlmann/Forschungspraktikum/Report.md

 ## Delay Differential Equations

 ### Piecewise Continuous Functions
-To capture the hybrid character of a variable evolution consider it to be piecewise continuous
+The following definition is motivated to capture the character of a variable evolution arising from hybrid consider it to be piecewise continuous

 ##### Definition (Piecewise Continuous)